 Why are my windows over-exposed?

-Over-exposed windows are a pain in house interior photography, but there’s a few solutions depending on how much work you want to put into your photos.
+Over-exposed windows are a pain when it comes to house interior photography.
+But, there are a few solutions depending on how much work you want to put into your photos.
 Let’s start with why it happens in the first place.

 When you walk into any room, you can see detail in the brightest highlights and the darkest shadows.
 If you look towards a window, you see everything in the room before the window and everything outside in perfect detail – the human eye is pretty amazing like that.